France asks citizens to leave Pakistan amid violent protests

 There was no immediate comment by Pakistan’s foreign ministry.

+But, interior minister Sheikh Rashid Ahmad said French citizens living in Pakistan were safe and security had been provided to them.
+At a news conference Wednesday, he the operation against Rizvi supporters was launched when they refused to end their sit-in peacefully.
+He said a government order was being formally issued to outlaw Rizvi’s party so that it never creates such a situation in the future.

-The latest development comes a day after Pakistan’s interior minister Sheikh Rashid Ahmad announced his government will a ban on the Tehreek-e-Labiak Pakistan party, which is headed by Rizvi.
+The latest development comes a day after the government announced to ban the Tehreek-e-Labiak Pakistan party, which is headed by Rizvi.

 The arrest sparked violent protests by Rizvi’s followers, who disrupted traffic by staging sit-ins on highways and later blocked roads in major cities, including the southern port city of Karachi and the garrison city of Rawalpindi.